 In today’s world of changing communications and time-scarce decision makers, our client recognised that the traditional sales methods, used for many decades, may no longer be appropriate.
 They wanted to conduct research into how best to engage with specifiers.
-This would inform their sales team engagement and in particular the approach taken by field-based personnel.
+So to inform their sales team engagement and in particular the approach taken by field-based personnel.

 Our research informs Prysmian’s strategic campaign, which scoops top award at the Construction Marketing Awards

 Since Prysmian changed its brand name in 2008 there was less marketing support in the UK and anecdotal reporting in 2016 suggested that brand awareness amongst SME electrical contractors was falling.
 To address this they set about implementing a year-long campaign.
 Research by Competitive Advantage was an essential element to measure the effectiveness of this campaign.